Sometimes I tend to skip past the seemingly basic mortgage questions, assuming everyone already knows the simple stuff.

 If you’re interested in purchasing a home with the help of a mortgage (cash buyers need not apply), your starting point would be getting pre-qualified.

 Essentially, a “pre-qual” allows you to first see if you’re even eligible for a home loan, and secondly to determine how much you can afford based on income, asset, and credit score estimates.

-So you basically tell a bank or mortgage broker that you do “X” job, make “X” amount each month, have “X” credit score, and can put “X” down.
+So you basically tell a bank or mortgage broker that you do “X” job, make “Y” amount each month, have “Z” credit score, and can put down a certain amount.
 It’s a starting point that relies on a lot of estimates.

 Assuming everything looks good, they may get you a more robust mortgage pre-approval, which is a commitment from a bank to lend you the money you need to make the home purchase in question.